shenwei356/seqkit/doc/docs/benchmark.md

 ### Dataset

-Randomly extract 10% sequences from dataset_*.fa and merge back and then shuffle.
+10% or 20% sequences were randomly extract sequences from dataset_A.fa or dataset_B.fa and merge dback and then shuffled.

 ```
 $ cat <(fakit sample -p 0.1 dataset_A.fa) dataset_A.fa | fakit shuffle > dataset_A_dup.fasta